 To the extent the registration obligation for individuals is retained, we ask that the CSA clarify Registration Rule section 58 to make clear that in order to rely upon the exemption from advisor registration obligations the individual representative only needs the proficiency required under section 18(1).
 As currently drafted, section 58 could be read as implying that a registered dealing representative would not be able to provide incidental advice in connection with a transaction if the individual does not have a CFA Charter or otherwise satisfy the requirements in section 18(6).
 We do not consider that such a requirement is reasonable and would in effect largely eliminate the benefit of providing the section 58 exemption.
-We note that if section 18(6) is intended to apply then we request that section 18(7) (which provides an exemption to representatives of registered advisers from the section 18(6) CFA requirement if the representative only advises EDPs) should be stated to apply for representatives of derivatives dealers to eliminate the section 18(6) CFA (or similar) requirement if the individual is only advising EDPs.
+We note that if section 18(6) is intended to apply then we request that section 18(7) (which provides an exemption to representative only advises EDPs) should be stated to apply for representatives of derivatives dealers to eliminate the section 18(6) CFA (or similar) requirement if the individual is only advising EDPs.